Getting Started with DNS Check

 Welcome to DNS Check!
 This page provides a brief introduction, then points you towards the documentation that's most relevant to your goals.

 DNS Check is a tool that compares the DNS records that you indicate should exist to what is returned by name servers.
 If the DNS records match, then the check passes.
-Otherwise, the check fails, and DNS Check notifies you and provides information on why the failure took place.
+Otherwise, the check fails, and DNS Check notifies you, providing information on why the failure occurred.

 Use Cases